 Vermont’s New England neighbors pay higher homeowners premiums because they face a greater risk of hurricane damage.
 According to the Insurance Information Institute, no Vermont homes face storm surge risk, while nearly 152,000 Massachusetts homes are at risk of a Category 4 hurricane.
 Vermont also has a lower crime rate than most nearby states.

-Home insurance considerations in Vermont
+Home insurance in Vermont

 All things considered, Vermont tends to be a safer state for homeowners.
 However, there are certain losses that Vermont homeowners should be aware of.
 Choosing the right home insurance coverages can help protect your home against various risks.

-Vermont common causes of loss
+Common causes of loss in Vermont

 Frequently asked questions